Testing¶

 Drive workflow_cls to a terminal state and return its result.

-ended in the failed state.
-Activities that do not have a
+workflow ended in the failed state.
+Activities that do not

-registered mock raise :class:KeyError so tests fail loudly on
+have a registered mock raise :class:KeyError so tests fail

 replay_history